-- 4.5 In response to whether sediment from the discharge 'enters' the natural wetland, Dr Keesing concluded that such an event is 'sufficiently rare and of such low quantity' that it 'should be considered as never occurring'.
-10 - 4.6 However, as Mr Peterson notes in his assessment, applying a conservative, literal interpretation of the wording in regulation 55 (3)(e)(ii) would mean that any remnant of sediment being 'allowed' to enter the wetland, despite being rare, of low quantity and of no discernible adverse effect, would not be consistent with the regulations.
+- In response to whether sediment from the discharge 'enters' the natural wetland, oncluded that such an event is 'sufficiently rare and of such low quantity' that it 'should be considered as never occurring'.
+10 - 4.6 However, as notes in his assessment, applying a conservative, literal interpretation of the wording in regulation 55 (3)(e)(ii) would mean that any remnant of sediment being 'allowed' to enter the wetland, despite being rare, of low quantity and of no discernible adverse effect, would not be consistent with the regulations.
 On this approach, the discharge therefore does not meet the requirements for a permitted activity.